Track MCP LogoTrack MCP

 • GET /health — unauthenticated liveness probe; returns 200 {"status":"ok"} only.
 Per RFC 008 §6.8 it intentionally exposes no version, uptime, or filesystem fingerprint to anonymous callers.

-Security defaults: the server refuses to start in SSE mode without MCP_AUTH_TOKEN, binds only to loopback, and uses a constant-time bearer comparison.
+Security defaults: the server refuses to start in SSE or streamable HTTP mode without MCP_AUTH_TOKEN, binds only to loopback, and uses a constant-time bearer comparison.
 Operators exposing the endpoint off-host should set MCP_BIND_ADDR=0.0.0.0 *and* terminate TLS in a reverse proxy — TLS is out of scope for this server.
-Only one process per FAISS_INDEX_PATH is supported (see [docs/architecture/threat-model.md](./docs/architecture/threat-model.md)).
+Multiple MCP/CLI processes may share a FAISS_INDEX_PATH; mutating paths serialize through per-model locks and versioned atomic saves (see [docs/architecture/threat-model.md](./docs/architecture/threat-model.md)).

 Troubleshooting & Logging